 4. Run a system scan

-General errors can be automatically fixed by initiating a build-in troubleshooter.
+General errors can be automatically fixed by initiating a built-in troubleshooter.
 This is a software troubleshooter that scans for problems within the Windows core system.
 If problems are found, the software will automatically fix everything – here is what you need to do:

 - Open an elevated command prompt window – right-click on the Windows Start icon and from the list that will open choose ‘Command Prompt (Admin)’.